Considering Medical Marijuana? Why CBD Strains Work Best for Pain

 Medical marijuana can be highly effective at treating severe pain.
 In fact, debilitating pain is one of the many conditions the State of Ohio recognizes as being treatable with cannabis under the Ohio’s medical marijuana program.
 Cannabis provides a healthier alternative to traditional painkillers.
-It is not physically addictive, and you can’t fatally overdose on marijuana, and medical cannabis lacks the laundry list of health risks that pharmaceuticals carry.
+It is not physically addictive, you can’t fatally overdose on marijuana, and medical cannabis lacks the laundry list of health risks that pharmaceuticals carry.

 The Benefits of Medical Marijuana for Pain